-This agreement can be varied by the Supplier by notice on its website (including price) and the Customer will have no right to terminate.
+• The agreement can be varied by the Supplier by notice on its website (including price) and the Customer will have no right to terminate.

-This is likely to be an unfair contract term.
+Example of a term that is less likely to be an unfair contract term:

-✓ In the event of safety concerns, this agreement may be varied by the Supplier on providing thirty days' notice in writing to the Customer to address those safety concerns.
-The Customer has the right to terminate the agreement in the event that the change in service does not satisfy the reasonable business needs of the Customer.
+• In the event of safety concerns, the agreement may be varied by the Supplier on providing thirty days' notice in writing to the Customer to address those safety concerns.
+The Customer has the right to terminate the agreement if the change in service does not satisfy the reasonable business needs of the Customer.